zavdimka/CStructParser/README.md

 # CStructParser

-A Python utility for parsing C struct definitions from header files and unpacking binary data according to those structures.
+A Python utility to parse binary data according to the C struct definitions from header files.

 ## Overview